joakim/bismark/extras.md

 > <sub>subscript</sub>

-## Extensions
+### Extensions

 Bismark renderers can be extended by sub-renderers to provide additonal features.

-Enclosing a section of text in double square brackets `[[…]]`, tagged with the name of an extension, will cause it to be rendered by that extension.
+Enclosing a section of text in double square brackets `[[…]]` tagged with the name of an extension, will cause it to be rendered by that extension.

+Which renderers are supported depend on the environment.
+If a renderer is not supported, the contents should be rendered as usual.
+(Note how the image will fall back to a link in the first example.)

 	[[spoiler
 	  [[image <A happy little quokka holding a twig https://i.imgur.com/KLsmqqR.jpeg>]]